 Interactive rebase is a variation that lets you tidy up your commit history before merging or pushing to origin.
-Changing the commit history lets you apply 20/20 hindsight to describing the steps you took to get to this change.
+Changing the commit history lets you apply 20/20 hindsight to the description of the steps that you took to get to this change.
 Git has a special file called git-rebase-todo which is simply a text file containing a list of the commits you’re working with.
 Interactive rebase offers a chance to edit this file and gives you some control over exactly what happens when you replay those commits.

-Interactive rebase using SourceTree
+Interactive rebase using Sourcetree

 Learn more about the internal mechanisms of interactive rebase on our free Git tutorials site.

-There are two ways to start an interactive rebase in SourceTree.
-The first is to right-click (or context-click) on a commit and choose Rebase children of <sha> interactively… The second is to pull down the Repository menu and select Interactive rebase.
+There are two ways to start an interactive rebase in Sourcetree.
+The first is to right-click (or context-click) on a commit and choose Rebase children of <sha> interactively.
+The second is to pull down the Repository menu and select Interactive rebase.